tdeleon/Relax/Documentation/Sections/Defining Services.md

     }
 }
 ```
+<a name="dynamicURL"></a>

 #### Dynamic Base URLs

 Often the service will have multiple environments, such as _Dev_, _Stage_, _Prod_, etc. Or, the domain used may be
 different per user account or location, not being known until runtime.
-This can be accomplished a few ways.
+There are a few ways of handling this.

 By not providing an implementation of the `Service.baseURL` property, the base URL must then be provided as an initializer argument each time an instance of the service is created.